Applying for a grant from Säätiöiden post doc -pooli

 The cost estimate is based on the applicant and his/her family’s needs and the receiving country’s level of costs.
 The applicant must inform the Pool of the family members who will be joining him/her abroad.

-If the project spans over two years, make a separate cost estimate for each year.
+If the project spans over one year, make a separate cost estimate for each year.

 The cost estimate must include the sum applied for from the Pool specified in the following way: